Judgment No. 2836

 "The Tribunal considers that it is not per se unlawful for supervisors who have to assess an official's performance and recommend whether or not to confirm his/her appointment to ask colleagues of the person in question how they rate his/her work, as a means of helping them to form their own judgements.
 A supervisor must of course exercise the requisite caution and discernment when taking such opinions into account, but there is nothing in the submissions to suggest that this requirement was not satisfied in this case."

-recommendation; organisation's duties; work appraisal; contract; probation; non-renewal of contract; supervisor; flaw; condition
+recommendation; organisation's duties; work appraisal; contract; probationary period; non-renewal of contract; supervisor; flaw; condition

 "[A]lthough the Tribunal's case law requires that an official on probation be warned in a timely manner that his/her appointment might not be confirmed, it does not require that a decision not to renew a contract should rest on exactly the same criticisms as those of which the person concerned had previously been notified (see Judgments 1546 and 2162)."